bluwy/auto-branch-sync-action/README.md

 Usecases:

-1. Syncing the `templates` directory to individual branches to allow quick cloning.
+1. Syncing each directory in `templates/` to individual branches to allow quick cloning.
 2. Syncing the `docs` directory to the `gh-pages` branch to update the website.

 See the example below for more information.